 "Being able to play at this level and with people who are so talented is something that is so special, and something that not a lot of people get to do," Russell said.
 "It's a unique experience to come out and learn from people who are so talented."

 Russell served as a volunteer assistant on the Harvard staff during the 2011 season, but has been with Dana-Farber, a leading cancer treatment and research hospital in Boston, for the past year.
 The development department cultivates donors to raise money for research and patient care.
 Russell's typical day is a mix of office work and donor outreach, including giving tours of the institute.

 "It's definitely a priority for me to learn about the research that's being done," she said.
 "It's challenging getting to know all they do.
 It's a great job and I'm really proud to work at Dana-Farber, and going to work every day is awesome."

 Out of the office and on the lacrosse field, Russell is less the empathetic fundraiser and more the gritty defensive midfielder.
-In Team USA's 21-4 rout of Canada Red at the North America Challenge Cup, Russell had a team-high six draw controls and served as an integral part of the U.S.'s high-pressure defense.
+In Team USA's 21-4 rout of Canada Red at the North America Challenge Cup last summer, Russell had a team-high six draw controls and served as an integral part of the U.S.'s high-pressure defense.
 She likes staying on the cutting edge of lacrosse as much as she likes staying on the cutting edge of Dana-Farber's cancer research.